-- 8. Allow the safety belt to retract to remove any slack in the belt. - 9.
-Before placing the child in the seat, forcibly tilt the seat forward and back to make sure the seat is securely held in place.
+7. Before placing the child in the seat, forcibly move the seat forward and back to make sure the seat is securely held in place.
 To check this, grab the seat at the belt path and attempt to move it side to side and forward.
-There should be no more than one inch of movement for proper installation.
+There should be no more than one inch (2.5 cm) of movement for proper installation.